 Upstream Brewing Company, located in Old Town Omaha, is the city’s first brewpub and a local favorite watering hole.
 In honor of its 20th anniversary, the brewery crafted the Throwback Series, featuring its original line up of beers.
 Don’t miss the Blackstone Stout, on tap now — a perfect dark beer for fall.
 Like what you taste?
 Grab a growler to go.

 There are also more than a dozen other brewpubs and breweries sprinkled throughout the city — visit Beer Advocate for more information.

 Rent a bike and check out the Omaha Riverfront — a leisurely path stretching along the Missouri River.
 The river is America’s longest, and flows through Omaha creating a natural border between Iowa and Nebraska.
 It’s a haven for hikers, boaters and birdwatchers, as well as cyclists.

 Right before you reach the Gerald Ford Highway, you’ll hit the Lewis and Clark Landing and Riverfront Park, a green stretch where you can dismount and relax on a bench and take in a panorama of the city skyline.

 For a welcome dose of greenery, don’t miss the Lauritzen Gardens, Omaha’s botanical center blooming with gorgeous flowers well into October.
 In honor of 50 years of friendship with Omaha’s Sister City Shizuoka, Japan, the gardens are hosting a Fall Chrysanthemum Show, from Oct.
 1 through Nov.
 18. The garden also boasts some three miles of trails, offering an scenic spot for a light workout.

 Need a fit-forward, cozy place to crash?
-Check out EVEN’s Hotel Omaha Downtown, designed specifically to help guests maintain their wellness routine while traveling.
+Check out EVEN Hotel Omaha Downtown, designed specifically to help you maintain your wellness routine while traveling.